 The popular fountains are operational and working to a pre-programmed timetable.
 Get details of the opening times for the fountains.

 Find out about the new skatepark at The Level

 Sports and leisure facilities

-There is a new skatepark, and also a pétanque and bowls area at the park.
+There is a new skatepark, and also a pétanque and bowls area.
 The latter area is fringed with three picnic tables with specially-designed artwork chessboards embedded in them.